 The United States remains committed to the restoration of Ukraine’s territorial integrity and sovereignty.
 It does not recognize Russia’s claims to Crimea or the other regions unlawfully annexed by Russia.
 Prior to the 2022 invasion, the United States supported a settlement of the Donbas conflict via the Minsk agreements [PDF].

 Western powers and their partners have taken many steps to increase aid to Ukraine and punish Russia for its 2022 offensive.
-As of October, the United States has provided Ukraine $17 billion in security assistance [PDF], including advanced rocket and missile systems, helicopters, and lethal drones.
-Several NATO allies are providing similar security aid.
+As of February 2023, the United States has provided Ukraine more than $50 billion in assistance, which includes advanced military aid, such as rocket and missile systems, helicopters, drones, and tanks.
+Several NATO allies are providing similar aid.

 Meanwhile, the international sanctions on Russia have vastly expanded, covering much of its financial, energy, defense, and tech sectors and targeting the assets of wealthy oligarchs and other individuals.
 The U.S. and some European governments also banned some Russian banks from the Society for Worldwide Interbank Financial Telecommunication, a financial messaging system known as SWIFT; placed restrictions on Russia’s ability to access its vast foreign reserves; and blacklisted Russia’s central bank.
 Moreover, many influential Western companies have shuttered or suspended operations in Russia.
 The Group of Eight, now known as the Group of Seven, suspended Russia from its ranks indefinitely in 2014.